Anusree6154s/Anusree6154s/README.md

 <h3>👋 Hi!
 I'm Anusree Anilkumar</h3>
  <samp>I'm a <strong>Full Stack Developer</strong>, with a strong focus on <strong>MERN stack</strong>. <br>
   I have a solid foundation in both frontend and backend technologies <br> including React, Redux, Express, MongoDB and Jest.
-  I am inquisitve <br> about emerging tech tools and love contibuting to innovative projects.</samp>
+  I am inquisitive <br> about emerging tech tools and love contributing to innovative projects.</samp>

  <br>